• Facebook

 (c) If it appears that your business is unlikely to operate again or not for some time, you may have to consider making employees redundant (we will be placing a blog on this in the next few days) or (in the case of the business not being able to operate again) you may be able to argue that the employment contract has been frustrated and is at an end.

 The principles of frustration have been held to apply in an employment context, although generally in the case of such things as a major or prolonged illness of the employee, or the employee’s imprisonment or detention for a lengthy term.
 The doctrine is not limited to these situations however.
 Nonetheless frustration is unlikely to be established if alternative employment arrangements could reasonably be made, albeit not immediately.
 Whether the employment relationship has radically changed as a result of the earthquake is a matter of fact and degree.
-You should obtain legal advice before relying on an argument of frustration.
+You should obtain legal advice before relying on an argument of frustration, as the threshold required to meet frustration of contract is extremely high.

 2. My business kept operating after the earthquake but some of my employees didn’t come to work, am I obliged to pay them?